 Fleas

 Of the 200 species of fleas, the cat flea is the most common.
-This type of flea feeds off both animals and humans, however, they usually prefer pets due to their fur, which provides warmth and shelter.
+This type of flea feeds off animals and humans; however, they usually prefer pets due to their fur, which provides warmth and shelter.
 Flea bites leave painful and itchy red bumps that can cause discomfort to humans and pets.

 Fleas are also able to transmit diseases such as tapeworm and bacterial diseases.